pradeephubgit/appsignal-docs/source/front-end/installation.html.md

 Currently, we have no plans to supply a CDN-hosted version of this library.

 !> **NOTE:** If you are running a CDN in front of your assets, you'll need to make [two changes](/front-end/troubleshooting.html) for error reporting to be able to send errors to our API endpoint.
-Read more about the [required changes](/front-end/troubleshooting.html).
+Read more about the [required changes](/front-end/troubleshooting.html). <br /><br />If you use Content Security Policy, make sure to add the correct headers as [described here](/front-end/troubleshooting.html#content-security-policy-csp).

 ### Supported browsers